cmalek/oe_annotator/README.md

 REM Build the application
 build_windows.bat

-REM The executable will be created in dist\oe_annotator.exe
+REM The executable will be created in dist\Ænglisc Toolkit.exe
 ```

 ## Development

 This project uses:

 - Python 3.14+
 - PySide6 for the GUI
 - SQLite for data storage